Questions and answers about the Disability Support Services Bill (DSS Bill).

 The programmes provide flexibility to tailor support for specific groups, address technical matters, respond quickly to emerging issues, and trial new approaches.

 Information on support programmes must be made publicly available before they can take effect.
-If parliament doesn’t agree with parts of a programme, it can step in.
+If Parliament doesn’t agree with parts of a programme, it can step in.

 Support programmes are referred to as Ministerial programmes in the legislation.